National Institute on Media and the Family

-The National Institute on Media and the Family (NIMF), founded by psychologist David Walsh in 1996 and closed in 2009 was a nonprofit organization based in Minneapolis, Minnesota.
+The National Institute on Media and the Family (NIMF), founded by psychologist David Walsh in 1996, was a nonprofit organization based in Minneapolis, Minnesota.
 It was a nonsectarian advocacy group which sought to monitor mass media for content that it deemed is harmful to children and families.
 The group characterized itself as "an international resource center for cutting-edge research and information" and denied playing any role in media censorship.

-MediaWise movement
+Among the NIMF's focuses were violence and video games, the social impact of television, and closer to its shutdown in 2009, video game addiction.

+Operations

+The National Institute on Media and the Family was a nonprofit organization based in Minneapolis, Minnesota.
+It was founded in 1996 by psychologist David Walsh, who served as its president, with a focus on the effects of media on children and family.
+It operated until its closure in 2009.

 The MediaWise movement is the publicity and community outreach arm of the NIMF.
-Through it the organization sponsors speaking engagements given by its staff throughout the country, although most events take place at educational and religious institutions in the state of Minnesota.
-David Walsh is notable as the spokesperson for the NIMF, having given numerous interviews to national news programs and newspapers in this capacity.
+Through it the organization sponsored speaking engagements given by its staff throughout the country, although most events took place at educational and religious institutions in Minnesota.
+David Walsh was notable as the spokesperson for the NIMF, having given numerous interviews to national news programs and newspapers in this capacity.

 Video Game Report Cards

-The primary publication of the MediaWise movement is an annual report on the marketing, distribution, and impact of video games to minors.
+The primary publication of the MediaWise movement was an annual report on the marketing, distribution, and impact of video games to minors.
 This "Video Game Report Card" comprises results to national surveys, summaries of recently completed research projects, and a grade-based assessment of the Entertainment Software Association's efforts to regulate the sales of video games to minors.

-The 2005 MediaWise Video Game Report Card criticized the Entertainment Software Rating Board's system of rating video games for age-appropriate conduct in its annual series of report cards, noting the scarcity of "Adults-Only" rated games and citing the perceived inadequacy in retailer enforcement.
+The 2005 MediaWise Video Game Report Card criticized the Entertainment Software Rating Board (ESRB) for its system of rating video games for age-appropriate conduct, giving the ESRB a failing "F" mark for inaccurate game ratings.
 Several days after the report was released, the United States National Parent Teacher Association issued a press release condemning it, stating that "[the report card] contained erroneous statements about National PTA's position on the Entertainment Software Rating Board's (ESRB) rating system.
 In fact, National PTA does not endorse NIMF's report.
 Further, it does not agree with the report's characterization of ESRB and its rating system."

-Controversies

-In 2005 the NIMF made the controversial claim that the video game industry was promoting cannibalism after analyzing stills and video clips from a zombie-themed game titled Stubbs the Zombie in Rebel Without a Pulse.
-Dr. Walsh was asked about this in a podcast interview with Dennis McCauley, owner of gamepolitics.com.
-During the interview Dr. Walsh did not acknowledge the NIMF's apparent error, instead claiming that video gamers tricked him into thinking there was cannibalism in the game.
+On December 6, 2005, the ESRB assigned a failing grade of "F" to NIMF for its Video Game Report Card released the previous week.
+It cited inaccuracies, incomplete and misleading statements, omission of material facts, and flawed research as key factors in assigning the failing grade, and claimed the organization was elevating its political and media agenda over their stated concerns for consumer welfare, particularly those of children and teenagers.